Kimberley Process Certification Scheme: Waiver

 The World Trade Organization (WTO) in December 2006 approved a waiver for the KPCS while recognizing the importance and effectiveness of the KPCS.

 Chairs

-he chair oversees the implementation of the program, the operations of the working groups and committees, and general administration.
+The chair oversees the implementation of the program, the operations of the working groups and committees, and general administration.
 The chair rotates annually.
 The current chair of KPCS is the nation that held the position of vice chair the previous year.
 The following is a list of the Kimberley Process Certification Scheme's chairs and vice chairs: